 Without the right-sized port or ports, the box cannot help you.
 The challenge is that integrating these vents is difficult.

 The woofer is entirely inside the box, and the designer must make an airtight access panel for service that can make work easier in case of woofer failure.

 If one fails to follow the manufacturer’s instructions, the woofer may get damaged or fail.
 Therefore, the design of bandpass subwoofer boxes should be left to experienced pros.

 The efficiency of bandpass subwoofer boxes can increase when you adjust the enclosure parameters for narrower bandwidth.

 Unfortunately, if you adjust the box parameters for wider bandwidths, the efficiency and the transient response reduces.

-In other words, individuals who want to get quality low-frequency extension often opt to adjust their enclosure parameter for wider bandwidths, but they end up sacrificing this critical feature.
+In other words, individuals who want to get quality low-frequency extensions often opt to adjust their enclosure parameters for wider bandwidths, but they end up sacrificing this critical feature.

 4. Masking Distortion

 Since the woofer is inside the inner chamber, the box can mask distortions.